gabrielborgesdm/booksApp/README.md

 Installation
 --------------

-  * Install composer then run the following commands inside the root project folder:
+  * Install composer in your computer then run the following commands inside the root project folder:

   * composer install;